 By the time my kids have finished breakfast, I’ve made myself comfy on the couch and am cracking open my laptop for a face-to-face with my personal, board-certified physician.
-Our conversation isn’t rushed, and before I refill my mug I’ve got a few new strategies for accelerating my recovery from Lyme disease.
+Our conversation isn’t rushed, and before I refill my mug I’ve got a few new strategies for optimizing my hormones.

 If you’re thinking that having unlimited access to a great doctor that you know and trust sounds crazy expensive, I get it.
 I thought that, too, until I discovered an amazing resource for getting concierge medical care while saving my family money – SteadyMD.